microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 If you are unfamiliar with Azure DevOps and need to setup a new account please start with the [Get started guide for Azure Repos](https://docs.microsoft.com/en-us/azure/devops/repos/get-started/?view=azure-devops) documentation.
 Once you have setup of the basic environment and have an empty project jump back to this point in the blog.

 ## Version control for solutions
 Dynamics 365 CE solutions can be version controlled using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
-The tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog we will include this in our automation process, for now let's learn the basics.
+This tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog we will include this in our automation process, for now let's learn the basics.

 What does solution packager do?
-Essentially the tool takes our solution zip file and breaks it down into logical chunks, e.g. Entities, web resources  {{thel
+Essentially the tool takes our solution zip file and breaks it down into logical chunks, e.g. Entities, web resources and plugins.

 TODO
 - How to download PowerShell/other